 Yes, Joanne has sure been nomadic!
 For the remainder of this page there's a splash of photos showing where she took up more residences.
 From Charters Towers Queensland, Australia, she headed way down south --- in Tasmania in 2012. *Here's what may appear to be mere trivia but, turns out to be much bigger than trivia: Tasmania has the cleanest water and air in the world.
 It has such an itsy bitsy population --- just about 500,000 people live on this island.
 No wonder many call Tasmania 'The Last of the Frontiers.'
 No wonder Joanne's writing became like a waterfall in Tasmania.

 2006 - 2010 Joanne hangs-out at Wide Bay Queensland or what's called 'Hervey Bay.'
 "You can take the girl outa the country; but you can't take the country outa the girl."
 When Joanne left Hughenden Qld, she landed in Hervey Bay, Qld.
 But, she STILL had to have heaps of land around her.
 Naturally, she rented a farmhouse on 40 acres.
 And yes, here she is with her precious pet piglet, named Cuddles.
-Yes, and 'she' was an indoor pet.
+And 'she' was an indoor pet.
 And she played with Joanne's Blue Heeler/Border Collie named Shiloh and cat named Zero.
 It was in that farmhouse that Joanne was contracted to ghost-write for a doctor, who was totally pleased with the end product - a 20,000 word novella.

 "Well, Hello Lee Childs!
 Well, Hello Vince Flynn!"
 Two terrific and famous authors.